-During your search regarding this term, you will realize that there are several different terms for Operational Processes.
-You can find them as Primary Processes, Essential Processes, Core Processes.
+During your search regarding this term, you will realize that there are several different terms for operational processes.
+You can find them as primary processes, essential processes, core processes.
 However, all of them are thought to refer to the essential business activities/tasks that deliver value to the customer by contributing to the process of producing a product or a service.

 Identify your Operational Business Processes

-Evaluate inputs and outputs
+1. Evaluate inputs and outputs

 The first step should be the evaluation of inputs and outputs.
-Your inputs are all the resources for your company such as materials, knowledge and human types, whereas outputs are deployed to cut down on the extended use of your potential resources.
+Your inputs are all the resources for your company such as materials, knowledge, and human types, whereas outputs are deployed to cut down on the extended use of your potential resources.
 The difference between inputs and outputs lies is in the cost.
 The more you use the inputs the higher the cost will be.
 On the other hand, the cost of the outputs declines when their use increases.

-Asking for feedback
+2. Asking for feedback

-Make your Process Analysis
+3. Make your Process Analysis

-Continue with analysing your processes.
+Continue with analyzing your processes.
 Check the potential risks, such as extra taxes or capital costs.
 Moreover, think if you are producing your product/ service with the minimum cost in the minimum time.
 Have you managed error rates and ROI?

-Analyze your results
+4. Analyze your results

 The main key is to optimize these operational processes, and the aim of it is to add value at every step, to give an additional value to the product/ service that gets delivered to the client.
-Improving these processes has a direct effect on the output of the enterprise.
+Improving these processes has a direct effect on the output of the business.

-As it is referred by TechRepublic, it is also important to educate participants on operational business processes and inform them about positive results and implementation.
+As it is referred by TechRepublic, it is also important to educate participants on operational processes and inform them about positive results and implementation.

-It is worth mentioning that you should remeasure your operational business processes’ results because technology, methods and behavior are changing constantly.
+It is worth mentioning that you should remeasure your operational business processes’ results because technology, methods, and behavior are changing constantly.